 1. West Virginia University

-West Virginia University offers an online MS in Forensic and Fraud Examination program that can be completed in as little as 12 months.
+West Virginia University offers an Online Master’s in Forensic Accounting in Forensic and Fraud Examination program that can be completed in as little as 12 months.
 The program consists of 10 courses with 6 of them devoted to building key skills and knowledge in forensic and fraud examination.
 Students are taught with real-life and simulated case materials to prepare them for careers in forensic accounting, litigation support and fraud examination.
 The program also includes a CFE exam prep course to make students eligible to sit for the CFE exam.

 West Virginia University (WVU) is the flagship university of the West Virginia public university system and has a space-grant affiliation.
 The main campus is located in Morgantown with three satellite campuses.
 The school enrolls about 27,000 students each academic years who are in pursuit of one of 350 bachelors, masters, doctoral and professional degrees offered across 14 colleges and schools.
 The school’s sports team compete in the NCAA Division I (Big 12) and ACHA Division I (CHMA).